-This page is a list of past or completed projects by CLD.
+This page is a list of some of the past or completed projects by CLD.

 The Middle East and North Africa is a turbulent area of the world which has undergone important political changes in the last years.
 Despite some progress since the Arab Spring, the area still suffers from important shortcomings in terms of the promotion and protection of human rights, including the rights CLD works on.
 The MENA region has been a major area of focus for CLD since the Arab Spring.
 The organisation has carried out a range of work aimed at boosting the right to information and freedom of expression across the Arab world.